Welcome to the Glossopoeia pages

 It began as a fictional auxlang in an alternative time-line in which there had been no Roman empire and no Romance languages and where Greek had become the dominant language; but this also made important differences in the development of the two worlds and I had no desire to create an alternate 2000+ years of history.
 So TAKE now remains simply a intellectual exercise.

 This in many ways is a spin off from TAKE.
 It is a fictional Greek-based auxlang, which I began work on in the Spring of 2012.
 Unlike TAKE, however, Outidic could have existed in our world without affecting history one little bit.
-Why am I creating it?
-Unlike either TAKE above or the Briefscript Project below, Outidic is purely for fun.
+Why did I create it?
+Unlike either TAKE above or the Briefscript Project below, Outidic was purely for fun.

 - A British Romance language

 This also has grown out of discussion on the Conlang list of February 2013 on the creation of "altlangs", i.e. languages in an alternative timeline, and subsequent discussion on private emails.
-There is only one page at the moment; it explains the rationale behind the proposed language.
-Further work on this will be undertaken when the Outidic pages are complete.
+It is a work in progress.

 - The Briefscript Project